 The energy needs of each individual depend on the type of work done, but in general, doing moderate activity, an adult male needs between 2500 and 4000 and a woman between 2100 and 3000.
 Carbohydrates provide less calories than fat (4 calories per gram first and 9 calories per gram of seconds).

 Cereals lack uric acid, responsible acid to attack the joints and to cause many pains to the patients of gout or the people with arthritis.
 The kidneys or the liver of the people who eat vegetal foods must work less to purify toxins contained in meat.

 The absorption of these carbohydrates are produced in the body in a gradual, little by little, so that this type of food can maintain levels of blood sugar balanced, without major changes produced when we eat other foods rich in other types of carbohydrates, such as foods sweetened with sugar.

 Energy wealth of corn is utilized to set the basis of muesli for breakfast.
 In the market there are many preparations like the one pictured on the left to make our morning muesli.

-By refining the grain is lost lots of fiber.
+By refining the grain lots of fiber is lost.
 We know, for example, that the whole wheat flour has about 12 gr. of fiber per 100 grams in weight, while the refined only reaches a little over 2 grams.

-The fiber is necessary for the organism.
+Fiber is necessary for the organism.
 Its role in the control of the constipation is crucial.
 Also its ability to decrease cholesterol levels has been recognized.
 We must not forget also the importance of this component has in preventing colon cancer.

 Cereals, rich in vitamins, minerals and proteins

 Whole cereals are rich in vitamins that appear as much in the outer shells as in the germ.
-Among all the vitamins, especially imortant is vitamin E (the wheat germ oil, with 20.3 mg of vitamin E per tablespoon is the food richest in this vitamin.)
+Among all the vitamins, cereals are especially imortant is vitamin E (the wheat germ oil, with 20.3 mg of vitamin E per tablespoon is the food richest in this vitamin.)
 Vitamin E is a powerful antioxidant so its role in the detoxification of agencies is vital.

-The combination of this vitamin with the lignan these foods gives great power to neutralize free radicals and prevent these can damage the body.
-It has been shown that regular consumption of grains protects against heart disease, against mental degeneration that producesAlzheimer, or other forms of dementia, protects the eyes against the vision loss or the formation of the cataracts and, even, constitutes a form to prevent the appearance with cancers.
+The combination of this vitamin with the lignans gives these foods great power to neutralize free radicals and prevent these can damage the body.
+It has been shown that regular consumption of grains protects against heart disease, against mental degeneration that produces Alzheimer, or other forms of dementia, protects the eyes against the vision loss or the formation of the cataracts and, even, constitutes a form to prevent the appearance with cancers.

 Whole grain cereals are rich in vitamin B. Vitamin B is primarily responsible for maintaining the nerves in good state, to take care of mind health and to fortify the defenses.
-Some, like the maize, for example, are very rich in vitamin B 9 (Folic acid) necessary for the correct development of the fetus.
+Some, like maize, for example, are very rich in vitamin B 9 (Folic acid) necessary for the correct development of the fetus.
 Others, such as corn, are very rich in B1 vitamin or thiamin.
-This vitamin his vitamin is necessary for the body to convert food into energy and for the brain to absorb glucose, necessary for its proper functioning.
+This vitamin is necessary for the body to convert food into energy and for the brain to absorb glucose, necessary for its proper functioning.

 The main minerals containing cereals are iron, magnesium and calcium.
 For example, oatmeal is rich in iron, needed to prevent anemia and calcium, very useful for the formation of bones and teeth and prevent osteoporosis.
 Equally interesting to keep the heart rate and for the proper functioning of the muscles.
 Magnesium is involved in bone health and circulatory system.
 Its deficiency can lead, for example, hypertension, arrhythmias, kidney problems, diarrhea or hair loss.

 Besides these three main minerals the cereals contain other very interesting minerals for the health.
 Among them we have the potassium, very suitable for fluid retention as well as for the control of the hypertension.
 (Rice is very rich in this mineral), phosphorus, copper, sodium, zinc or manganese.

-The protein content of cereals are not as comprehensive as that of meat due to lack of some essential amino acids such as lysine.
+The protein content of cereals is not no complete as that of meat due to lack of some essential amino acids such as lysine.
 However, the grains can be combined with other plant foods such as vegetables, to complement.

 The cereal bars can be a great snack to take at mid-morning or afternoon snack.
 Very suitable for providing energy to students, for school tasks or for doing sports.
 The best are those that contain whole grain with honey.